c5huracan/c5huracan.github.io/_posts/2025-08-29-The-modern-llm-development-stack.md

 Claudette shines with Claude's Tool Use API, automatically handling the request-response cycle that typically requires manual orchestration.
 It can call Python functions directly, bridging the gap between Claude's reasoning and your application logic.

 What sets Claudette apart is its "literate nbdev" implementation - the library's source code is a rendered Jupyter notebook with explanations, examples, and design rationale embedded directly in the codebase.
+The complete documentation[^4] showcases this approach beautifully.

 ## Cosette: Claudette's OpenAI Counterpart

-Cosette applies the same high-level approach to OpenAI's GPT models.
+Cosette[^5] applies the same high-level approach to OpenAI's GPT models.
 As "Claudette's sister," it provides a stateful Chat interface that simplifies GPT integration beyond what the raw OpenAI SDK offers.

 ```python
 # Installation: pip install cosette